apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 - LDAP direct binds are now able to resolve person attributes after authentication.
 - Logout events are now sent to the CAS audit log.
 - OpenID Connect JWKS are now able to support an arbitrary number of keys for signing operations.
+- Standard claims can be individually filtered on a per relying party.

 ## Library Upgrades